UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team06-object-generation-from-sketch.md

 ### Dataset

 As discussed in the previous section, using edge map or sketch for training has its own benefits.
 Fig.2 shows the data samples used in [6] \(left\) and [1] \(right\).
-We can see that SketchyGAN's training set is consist of crowd worker's drawings, which are in poor quality.
+We can see that SketchyGAN's training set consists of crowd worker's drawings, which are in poor quality.
 Using this dataset raise the difficulties during training.
 On the other hand, EdgeGAN's training set uses purely edge map.
 The edge maps are too detailed, which even include the textual of fur.
 However, during inference time, it is impossible for human beings to draw a sketch like that.

 ![EC-Structure]({{ '/assets/images/06/originalDataSet.png' | relative_url }})
 {: style="width:70%; margin-left:15%;"}
 <center><i>Fig.2 Training set of SketchyGAN (left) and EdgeGAN (right)</i></center>
 <br>
-Observing these misalignments, we create our own dataset that use more reasonable sketchs for training.
-We inspired by Sketch Your Own GAN [10], which use PhotoSketch [2] to generate sketches that are more conformed to edge map.
+Having observed these misalignments, we create our own dataset that uses more reasonable sketches for training.
+We are inspired by Sketch Your Own GAN [10], which uses PhotoSketch [2] to generate sketches that are more conformed to edge map.
 The original training set of [1] consists of 14 categories and around 30k data samples.
 Considering the training time, we only focus on 5 categories of them (dog, cat, zebra, giraffe, sheep) and transform them using PhotoSketch.
 The total number of training samples are 10272.
 Each sample is 3*64\*128.
 Fig.3 demonstrates some examples of our dataset.
-As we can see, our data sample removes or abstract away textual informations.
+As we can see, our data samples remove or abstract away textual informations.
 However, as we can see, it also removes most of the stripes of zebra.
 We will discuss more with this later.

 ![EC-Structure]({{ '/assets/images/06/ourDataSet.png' | relative_url }})
 {: style="width:70%; margin-left:15%;"}